uvarc/rc-website/content/post/2022-08-accord-commmunity-meeting.md

 categories = ["feature","accord"]
 +++

-**Topic: ACCORD Community Meeting**
+<p class=lead style="font-weight:bold;">When: Aug 5, 2022 11:00AM-3:00PM, Eastern Time (US and Canada)</p>

-**When: Aug 5, 2022 11:00AM-3:00PM, Eastern Time (US and Canada)**
+<p class=lead>UVA is proud to sponsor a community meeting to discuss ACCORD, how far we have come and where we are headed.
+The event is all virtual, and you

-UVA is proud to sponsor a community meeting to discuss ACCORD, how far we have come and where we are headed.
-The event is all virtual, and you may attend any or all of the topics.
+may attend any or all of the topics.</p>

 - - -